Sendai: Natural sites

 Western Sendai is home to many sites of natural beauty, many of them found around Akiu Onsen and Sakunami, which are hot spring resorts.
 Sites around the Akiu area include the Akiu Great Falls, sometimes counted as one of Japan's three great waterfalls, and the Rairai Gorge, known for its autumn colours.
 The Futakuchi Gorge contains waterfalls that have been designated as natural monuments and the Banji Cliffs, an example of columnar basalt.

 The Sakunami area is also known for its natural environment, with cherry blossoms in the spring, and autumnal colours.
 The nearby Hōmei Shijuhachi Taki Falls is the name of waterfalls found in the higher reaches of the Hirose River.
 The origin of the name "Hōmei" (鳳鳴, "Chinese phoenix cry") is said to come from ancient local inhabitants' claim that the sound of the waterfalls was similar to the legendary bird's call.

 The Tatsunokuchi Gorge offers a view of a petrified wood next to the Otamaya-bashi bridge.
 Nishi Park and Tsutsujigaoka Park are appreciated for their cherry blossom in the spring.
 The Hirose River and the Gamo tideland are home to diverse wildlife.

 Matsushima, which is one of the Three Views of Japan, is near Sendai, in Matsushima.

 Other sites

 Sendai Mediatheque is a multipurpose facility that houses the city library, galleries, and film studio facilities open for use by the general public.
 The building was designed by Toyo Ito and is known for its innovative architecture.

 The AER Building, Miyagi Prefectural Office, and SS30 Building have observation decks that offer panoramic views.
 The Sendai Trust Tower is the tallest building in Tohoku and Hokkaido.

 Uminomori Aquarium opened in July 2015, built near the Port of Sendai.

 The Sendai Daikannon is an approximately 100. m high Kannon statue.
 The statue was built during Japan's bubble economy by a now defunct company.
 It was once the tallest statue in the world.

 Sendai also contains a Peace Pagoda, built by Nipponzan-Myōhōji-Daisanga in 1974.

 Religion

+Buddhism

+Buddhist temples in Sendai include Mutsu Kokubun-ji, Saihō-ji, and Mutsu Kokubun-niji.